-With the income-based repayment plan (IBR), you’ll make payments each month for 10% or 15% of your discretionary income.
+With the income based repayment plan (IBR plan), you’ll make payments each month for 10% or 15% of your discretionary income.
 However, your payment will never exceed the 10-year standard repayment amount.

 If you were issued your first federal student loan before July 1, 2014, then your payments will be limited to 15% of your discretionary income.
 After making payments for 25 years, you will be eligible for loan forgiveness.